Prefer video? Watch the video How does health insurance in Germany work on YouTube.

 Health insurance is not tied to your job.
 You do not lose health insurance coverage if you lose your job.

 Once you have your health insurance card (Gesundheitskarte), choose freely among most doctor's offices or hospitals.
-All you need is to swipe your insurance card at the doctor.
+All you need is to swipe your insurance card at the receptionist's desk.
 You don't have to pay if you have public insurance: the bill is sent directly to the insurer who takes care of it.

 Call 112 in case of an emergency.
 You do not have to pay for transport to the hospital with an ambulance in case of an emergency.
 In this case, the transport is covered by German health insurance.
 Do not call a cab in case of emergency: it takes longer, is less secure and you have to pay yourself.